-Bait: any feed or edible enticement.
-See page 35 for bait restrictions specific to bear.

-Baiting: the direct or indirect placing or exposing of bait so as to attract or entice wildlife to an area where hunters are attempting to take them.
-An area is considered to be baited for 10 days after bait is removed.

-Big Game: black bear, deer, wild turkey and boar.

-Bow: a longbow, recurve bow, or compound bow that is hand-drawn, hand-held and held at full draw without the aid of any mechanical device.
-Triggering devices or release aids are legal.

-Concurrent hunting: hunting of the same and/or other species during a legally prescribed season.

-Crossbow: a device consisting of a bow fixed transversely on a stock, the string of which is released by a trigger mechanism and propels a bolt.

-Edible portion of big game: one or more of the following; (A) the meat of the front quarters to the knee; (B) the meat of the hind-quarters to the hock; or (C) the meat along the backbone between the front quarter and hind quarters.
-The edible portion of a wild turkey is the breast meat only.

-Hunt: to chase, catch or take wild birds or animals.

-Licensed adult: an individual who has attained the age of 18 years and possesses a valid West Virginia hunting and trapping license or is exempt from having to purchase a West Virginia hunting and trapping license.

-Life-threatening condition: a terminal condition or illness that according to current diagnosis has a high probability of death within two years even with treatment with an existing generally accepted protocol.

-Modified bow: a longbow, recurve bow, or compound bow that has been modified to hold the bow at full draw to accommodate a physical impairment of the user.

-Nonresident: person who does not meet the requirements of a resident.

-Possession limit: game taken in WV that is in any way under the hunter's control.
-Example: the total of all game in a car, truck, home freezer, commercial food locker, or any other storage place.

-Private lands: lands owned by an individual(s), partnership, heirship, club, organization or company and/or not qualifying as public land.

-Protected: no open season.
-Hunting at any time shall be illegal for protected wildlife.

-Public lands: lands owned, leased, licensed, managed under cooperative agreement with or under the control of the Division for wildlife management purposes.

-Resident: a person who has been a domiciled resident continuously in West Virginia for 30 consecutive days or more immediately prior to the date of application for a license or permit.
+- Balt: any feed or edible enticement or any non-edible facsimile of an edible enticement.
+See page 35 for bait restrictions specific to bear. - Baiting: the direct or indirect placing or exposing of bait so as to attract or entice wildlife to an area where hunters are attempting to take them.
+An area is considered to be baited for 10 days after bait is removed. - Big Game: black bear, deer, wild turkey and boar. - Bow: a longbow, recurve bow, or compound bow that is hand-drawn, hand-held and held at full draw without the aid of any mechanical device.
+Triggering devices or release aids are legal. - Concurrent hunting: hunting of the same and/or other species during a legally prescribed season. - Crossbow: a device consisting of a bow fixed transversely on a stock, the string of which is released by a trigger mechanism and propels a bolt. - Edible portion of big game: one or more of the following; (A) the meat of the front quarters to the knee; (B) the meat of the hind-quarters to the hock; or (C) the meat along the backbone between the front quarter and hind quarters.
+The edible portion of a wild turkey is the breast meat only. - Hunt: to chase, catch or take wild birds or animals. - Licensed adult: an individual who has attained the age of 18 years and possesses a valid West Virginia hunting and trapping license or is exempt from having to purchase a West Virginia hunting and trapping license. - Life-threatening condition: a terminal condition or illness that according to current diagnosis has a high probability of death within two years even with treatment with an existing generally accepted protocol. - Modified bow: a longbow, recurve bow, or compound bow that has been modified to hold the bow at full draw to accommodate a physical impairment of the user. - Nonresident: person who does not meet the requirements of a resident. - Possession limit: game taken in WV that is in any way under the hunter's control.
+Example: the total of all game in a car, truck, home freezer, commercial food locker, or any other storage place. - Private lands: lands owned by an individual(s), partnership, heirship, club, organization or company and/or not qualifying as public land. - Protected: no open season.
+Hunting at any time shall be illegal for protected wildlife. - Public lands: lands owned, leased, licensed, managed under cooperative agreement with or under the control of the Division for wildlife management purposes. - Resident: a person who has been a domiciled resident continuously in West Virginia for 30 consecutive days or more immediately prior to the date of application for a license or permit.
 This includes members of the U.S. armed forces stationed outside the state who were West Virginia residents at the time of entry into the service and full-time students of a college or university of this state.
 Non-resident, full-time students of any West Virginia college or university are eligible to purchase lifetime licenses.
-Absentee ownership of land in West Virginia does not constitute legal residence.

-Resident landowner privileges: apply to West Virginia residents who own land in West Virginia, their resident children and resident parents, or resident tenants when hunting or trapping on their own land.
-Resident tenants must permanently live on the land.

-Small Game: all game and furbearing animals and game birds except big game.
+Absentee ownership of land in West Virginia does not constitute legal residence. - Resident landowner privileges: apply to West Virginia residents who own land in West Virginia, their resident children and resident parents, or resident tenants when hunting or trapping on their own land.
+Resident tenants must permanently live on the land. - Small Game: all game and furbearing animals and game birds except big game.

-DEER General Regulations

-REGULATIONS PUBLIC MEETINGS

-March 15, 2021

-Fairmont, Fayetteville, Martinsburg, Milton, Spencer, Summersville

-March 16, 2021

-Buckhannon, Glendale, Logan, Moorefield, Mullins, Parkersburg entitles a hunter to take one deer during the archery or crossbow seasons, one antlered deer during the buck firearms season and one deer during the muzzleloader season.